KayleePham/Tic-Tac-Toe--Desktop-Graphic-Game/README.md

 # Iota Draconis - Desktop graphic game
 - Contributors: Kaylee Pham, Nafisa Habib, ShantMelikyan, Benyamin Carmeli, Sharon, Shifath Salam, Timothy Butler
 - Technologies: C++, SFML, GitLab, Agile Methodologies
-- First, users create usernames
 - The Board is composed of a 3 x 3 board
-- There are two players, X and Y. X always has the first turn
+- There are two players, X and Y, and X always has the first turn
-- Users need to confirm their move
+- Users required to create names and confirm their move
 - Two players alternating in making a move
 - After each move, the game result is evaluated.
 Once the game result is decided (either X wins, Y wins, or draw) no more moves are allowed
 - A player wins by getting three of their own marks in horizontal, vertical, or diagonal row
-- It also checks for ties
+- The game also checks for ties and shows winning greetings
-- It shows winning Greetings
 - It has sound effects on every move and winning greetings
-- After winning, it gives options of Play Again or Quit
+- Players have options to Play Again or Quit after winning